openbmc/phosphor-power/phosphor-power-sequencer/config_files/README.md

 ]
 ```

-The `pins` array also uses a `line` element which is the GPIO line number of the
+The `pins` array also uses a `line` element which is the GPIO line number
-pgood pin in the power sequencer device.
+of the pgood pin in the power sequencer device.

-Example 'pins' array with 'name' and 'line' elements:
+Example `pins` array with `name` and `line` elements:

 ```
 "pins": [